tariqhamid/oose/README.md

 ## Linux SNMP Notes

-SNMP needs to be installed on debian as follows
+SNMP needs to be installed on Debian as follows

 ```
 $ aptitude -y install snmpd